openid/fapi/fapi-2_0-security-profile.md

  1. shall issue authorization codes with a maximum lifetime of 60 seconds;
  1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]); and
- 1. to accommodate clock offsets, shall accept JWTs with an `iat` or `nbf` time up to 10 seconds in the future, may accept those with an `iat` or `nbf` time between 10 and 60 seconds in the future, but should reject those with an `iat` or `nbf` time 60 seconds or more in the future.
+ 1. to accommodate clock offsets, shall accept JWTs with an `iat` or `nbf` time up to 10 seconds in the future but shall reject JWTs with an `iat` or `nbf` time 60 seconds or more in the future.
+See Note 4 for further details and rationale.

 **NOTE 1**:
 To facilitate interoperability, this document requires that authorization servers